nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     is part of.
 The above limit can be used as a guardrail to prevent getting into this situation.

+Server_Scope(string, default "")
+    Specify the value which is common for all cluster nodes.
+    For e.g., Name of the cluster or cluster-id.

 RADOS_KV {}
 --------------------------------------------------------------------------------